7 Reasons Your Book Isn’t Selling: Taking a Hard Look at Amazon

 Reading Time: 6 minutes

-But going even deeper than that, you have to have an Amazon book page that beckons readers to want to know more and encourages them to click the “buy” button.
+In the end, it’s all about having an Amazon book page that beckons readers to want to know more and encourages them to click the “buy” button.

-When an author comes to me and laments the fact that their Facebook ads are sending loads of traffic to their Amazon book page, but book sales are dismal, I can almost guarantee you there is something wrong with your book page, or one of the other points I’ll address in this piece.
+When an author comes to me and laments the fact that their Facebook ads are sending loads of traffic to their Amazon book page, but book sales are dismal, I can almost guarantee you there is something wrong with your book page, or one of the other points I’ll address in ths piece.

 If you want to get more visibility, and actually sell books on Amazon here are seven things to look for to get started!